Vilnius Castle Complex: History of the Upper Castle

 The civil war between Vytautas and Jogaila was resolved by the 1392 Astrava Agreement and Vytautas assumed the title of Grand Duke.
 During his reign the Upper Castle underwent its most notable redevelopment.
 After a major fire in 1419, Vytautas initiated a reconstruction of the Upper Castle, along with the fortification of other buildings in the complex.
 The present-day remains of the Upper Castle date from this era.
 Vytautas had spent about four years with the Teutonic Order during the civil war.
 He had the opportunity to study the architecture of the castles of the Teutonic Order and adopt some of their elements in his residence in Vilnius.

 The Upper Castle was reconstructed in Gothic style with glazed green tiling on its roof.
 The Upper Castle keep hall, on the second floor, was the largest hall (10 x 30 m) within the complex; it was a little smaller than the hall of the Grand Master's Palace (15 x 30 m) in Marienburg, and much larger than the hall at the Duke's Palace in Trakai Island Castle (10 x 21 m).
 Reconstruction of the castle ended in 1422.
 The state had made plans to host the coronation of the proclaimed king Vytautas the Great in the castle, which were disrupted by his untimely death.

 After the 16th century, the Upper Castle was not maintained, and it suffered from neglect.
 Until the early 17th century, a prison for noblemen was located in the Upper Castle.
 It was used as a fortress for the last time during the invasion of the Russians in 1655, when for the first time in Lithuanian history, a foreign army captured the entire complex.
 Six years later, the Polish–Lithuanian army managed to recapture Vilnius and the castles.
 Afterwards the Upper Castle stood abandoned and was not reconstructed.

 The complex suffered major damage during the World Wars.
 At this time, only the western tower, known as Gediminas Tower, remains standing.
 It is a symbol of Vilnius and of Lithuania.
 Only a few remnants of the castle's keep and other towers survived.

 History of the Lower Castle

-The Castle Complex has been inhabited since Neolithic times.
+The area around the castle complex has been inhabited since Neolithic times.
 Prior to the 13th century, its structures were built from wood.
-In the 13–14th centuries defensive walls, towers and gateways were built from stone; these were reorganized and expanded several times.
+Beginning in the 13–century defensive walls, towers and gateways were built from stone; these were reorganized and expanded several times.
 The only freestanding structures that remain intact are those at the Lower Castle.
 The two principal buildings of the Lower Castle are the Royal Palace and Vilnius Cathedral.